New for 1920 - Graduate Direct PLUS Loans (credit approval required)*

-Effective March 29, 2015, the duration of a credit check for Direct Plus Loan applicants will be changed from 90 days to 180 days.
+The duration of a credit check for Direct Graduate Plus Loan applicants is 180 days.

-Also effective March 29, 2015, a new provision requires special loan counseling for any PLUS Loan applicant who has an adverse credit history but who qualifies for a PLUS Loan through the process of reconsideration due to extenuating circumstances or by obtaining an endorser for the loan.
+There is a provision that requires a special loan counseling for any PLUS Loan applicant who has an adverse credit* history but who qualifies for a PLUS Loan through the process of reconsideration due to extenuating circumstances or by obtaining an endorser for the loan.